Seeing the State From the Ground Up

 TXR: As cities expand and large tracts are broken up, what challenges are you seeing—for both landowners and wildlife?

 And then there’s water.
 Water shortages have become a real problem.
-When you’re looking at a ranch now, it’s not just ‘does it have a well?’
+When you’re looking at a ranch now, it’s not just 'does it have a well?’
 It’s how deep is it, how reliable is it, and in fifteen years is it still going to be pumping?
-Is it still going to be a resource not just for wildlife, but for the house and for people?
+Is it still going to be a resource not just for wildlife, but for people?

 TXR: As cities expand and large tracts are broken up, what challenges are you seeing—for both landowners and wildlife?

 And then there’s water.
 Water shortages have become a real problem.
-When you’re looking at a ranch now, it’s not just ‘does it have a well?’
+When you’re looking at a ranch now, it’s not just 'does it have a well?’
 It’s how deep is it, how reliable is it, and in fifteen years is it still going to be pumping?
-Is it still going to be a resource not just for wildlife, but for the house and for people?
+Is it still going to be a resource not just for wildlife, but for people?

 TXR: You work across the entire state, and Texas isn’t just big—it’s incredibly diverse.
 How do you think about the regions, culturally and physically?